 This site includes old English Good Luck Superstitions.

-At Ancient Symbols dot com there are Good Luck Symbols from a variety of nations, time periods and areas of study such as Alchemy.
+At Ancient Symbols there are Good Luck Symbols from a variety of nations, time periods and areas of study such as Alchemy.

 And finally, learn how we can make our own good luck.
 How?
 Just believe.
 According to this study, some Superstitions Bring Real Luck.

-I have to confess, I have been known to knock-on-wood and cross my fingers.
+I have been known to knock-on-wood and cross my fingers.
 And I believe that the full moon brings out the crazies.
-Now it’s your turn.
+But I don’t believe that the poor black cat has any special unlucky properties.
+Do you?
+Had you heard of all these superstitions and good luck charms mentioned in these 13 links for Friday the 13th?
 Which superstitions do you follow?